Table of Contents

-I like to mark the end of summer by getting away over the Labour Day weekend.
-Most years we’ve done a hiking or backpacking trip and this year was no exception.
-Our destination was Waterton Lakes National Park, about three hours south of Calgary on the border with Montana.
+I like to mark the end of summer by getting away over the Labour Day weekend on a hiking or backpacking trip.
+One year our destination was Waterton Lakes National Park, about three hours south of Calgary on the border with Montana.
 Waterton adjoins Glacier National Park so the hiking options between the two parks are extraordinary.
-On the first day we knocked off the Lineham Ridge hike.
+On the day we drove down from Calgary we knocked off the Lineham Ridge hike.

 Over two nights and three days in Waterton we also knocked off the Crypt Lake hike and the Carthew Alderson Lake trail.
 All were outstanding in their own way but the Lineham Ridge hike was extraordinary for the brilliant red rocks.